 One of Centre Square’s key advantages is its excellent connectivity, and there’s no doubt that getting around is particularly easy.
 Conveniently located in the heart of the town, High Wycombe station is within easy walking distance and its services are excellent.
 London is scarcely a power nap away, with frequent and direct services to Marylebone station taking as little as 26 minutes; at peak times, this major commuter terminal has trains leaving every 10-15 minutes.
 In the opposite direction, regular services run to Oxford taking approximately an hour, while Birmingham and Aylesbury are also well served on the Chiltern Main Line.

-With dedicated parking at Centre Square and an excellent road system in and around the town centre, travelling by car is easy.
+On the road With dedicated parking at Centre Square and an excellent road system in and around the town centre, travelling by car is easy.
 Just off the A40, you can be in Beaconsfield in under 20 minutes, while Marlow is five miles away along the A404.
 Junction 4 of the M40 is less than two miles away, providing easy access to London and the Midlands and junction 16 of the M25 is around 13 miles, for connections north and south.
 High Wycombe is also just 22 miles from Heathrow, making it incredibly easy for Centre Square residents to lock up and leave for exotic trips abroad.

 Please fill out the form below and one of our team members will get back to you as soon as possible.